top of page

 Retail banking, in particular, is undergoing a massive period of transformation that's going to both enhance operational efficiency but also redefine and re-imagine the customer experience.
 This rapid adoption of AI technologies, from machine learning, generative AI to natural language processing, means that truly personalised banking services and experiences are to become the norm, rather than the exception.

-At Beyond: Putting Data to Work, we have been harnessing AI in retail banking for many years across both the customer behavioural and marketing angles as well as optimisng clients Anti Money Laundering systems.
+At Beyond: Putting Data to Work, we have been harnessing AI in digital banking for many years with our AI solutions across both the customer behavioural and marketing angles as well as optimising clients Anti Money Laundering systems.
 Our industry expertise enables us to guide clients through the complexities of AI adoption and helping them put their data to work.

 man in google glasses

-The Retail banking sector is currently experiencing a number of significant challenges, which have been driven by both external global or macroeconomic conditions and internal industry dynamics.
+The Digital banking sector is currently experiencing a number of significant challenges, which have been driven by both external global or macroeconomic conditions and internal industry dynamics.
 These issues include:

 1. Macroeconomic Pressures - higher interest rates and inflation, which affect everything from borrowing costs to customer savings behaviour demand a careful balance in terms of asset and liability management to maintain profitability and customer satisfaction.